 ii) If at the actual date of achievement of the milestone, the final indices relevant to the contractually scheduled milestone dates are not available, the amount of escalation for that milestone can be invoiced in two steps:

 - Step 1: Provisional escalation at the time of the corresponding milestone payment becoming due.
-The provisional escalation shall be calculated by using the latest relevant "on- EMITS -published" indices;
+The provisional escalation shall be calculated by using the latest relevant "on- esa-star Publication -published" indices;

 - Step 2: Upon availability of the published final index values for the related milestone, the Contractor shall submit its (and have its Sub-Contractors submit their) final recapitulative invoice or credit note for the price revision corresponding to the milestone, with the supporting evidence and showing any credits or debits.
 The supporting evidence may be submitted separately to the invoices.
 The Parties may agree that the recapitulation is consolidated for all relevant milestones before the end of the Contract.